Please note: The Title IX policy was revised on August 1, 2024.

 NCAA Sports

 For more information about inclusion in NCAA sports, please visit the NCAA’s website for Inclusion of Transgender Student Athletes Handbook.
-You can also contact the director of compliance and student development, Sarah Fraser, at 203-582-8090.
+You can also contact the deputy director of athletics, Sarah Fraser, at 203-582-8090.

 Intramural Sports